jfisteus/eyegrade/doc/user-manual/user-manual.rst

   recognized a wrong id, as explained in `Modifying the student id`_.

-- *Save and capture next exam* (shortcut 'Space-bar'): saves the grades of this exam as well as the annotated captured image, and enters the *search mode* in order to detect the next exam. **Tip:** before saving, it is better to remove the exam from the sight of the camera to avoid it from being captured again.
+- *Continue to the next exam* (shortcut 'Space-bar'): enters the *grading mode* in order to detect the next exam. **Tip:** before saving, it is better to remove the exam from the sight of the camera to avoid it from being captured again.
 You can even put the next exam under the camera before saving to speed up the process.

-- *Discard capture* (shortcut 'Backspace'): discards the current capture **without** saving it.
+- *Discard capture* (shortcut 'Delete'): discards the current capture **without** saving it.
 It is useful, for example, when the capture is not good enough, or when you discover that the same exam has already been graded before.